top of page

 The Chronic Disease Research Foundation (CDRF), founded in May 1996, is an independent medical research charity.

-The CDRF funds a wide range of gene research programs that aim to discover the cause of diseases such as cardiovascular disease, obesity, long term COVID, arthritis, dementia, back pain, and migraine.
-The CDRF runs many successful projects at the Department of Twin Research at St Thomas' Hospital.
+The CDRF funds a wide range of gene research programs that aim to discover the cause of diseases such as cardiovascular disease, obesity, long-term COVID, arthritis, dementia, back pain, and migraine.
+Current projects are investigating the link between the gut microbiome, healthy ageing and age-related chronic diseases.

 We hope that the results of this research will contribute to the development of future diagnostic tests and treatments.